 One hundred and fifty years after Henry Lawson’s birth, we are still captivated by his most famous work, The Drover’s Wife.
 A panel of bush bard experts tallk to Nicole Abadee about Lawson’s influence and their own retellings of the story.
 In Frank Moorhouse’ own version of The Drover’s Wife his academic persona uncovers the shameful truth of the ‘real’ drover’s wife.
 Ryan O’Neill is working on retelling the story in 99 ways, and Kerrie Davies’ A Wife’s Heart is written from the perspective of Lawson’s wife Bertha.

 Nicole Abadee (Australian)

-Nicole Abadee is the books writer for The Australian Financial Review Magazine and she also writes about books from time to time for Good Weekend and Australian Book Review.
-She appears regularly as a facilitator at writers' festivals and is also a literary consultant, helping writers to get published.
+Nicole Adabee is the books writer for The Australian Financial Review.
+She also writes about books for Good Weekend and Australian Book Review, and appears regularly as a facilitator at writers’ festivals and other literary events.
+As a literary consultant, Nicole helps writers develop their manuscripts and advises on how to get published.